Zipper: History

 In 1851, Elias Howe received a patent for an "Improvement in Fastenings for Garments".
 He did not try seriously to market it, thus missing the recognition that he might otherwise have received.
 Howe's device was more like an elaborate drawstring than a true slide fastener.
 During this year Howe aimed to create automatic garment fasteners after his sewing machine became widely popular.
 Elias Howe Jr. played an important role in zipper development but he did not create the original concept of this invention.

-Forty-two years later, in 1893, Whitcomb L. Judson, who invented a pneumatic street railway, patented a "Shoe-Fastening".
-Judson already held twelve patents for mechanical devices such as motor system improvements and railway brake innovations before the late 19th century.
+Forty-two years later, in 1893, Whitcomb L. Judson patented a "Shoe-Fastening".
 Judson decided to develop a new shoelace alternative which replaced the standard boot laces for men and women.
 Judson secured a second patent through his "clasp-locker" design on August 29th of 1893.
 The initial prototype functioned despite having mechanical problems that resulted in jamming occurrences.
 Judson along with his partner Lewis Walker had implemented the device directly into their own boots.
 The device served as a (more complicated) hook-and-eye shoe fastener.
 With the support of businessman Colonel Lewis Walker, Judson launched the Universal Fastener Company to manufacture the new device.
 Judson's "clasp locker" had its public debut at the 1893 Chicago World's Fair and met with little commercial success.
 He exhibited his clasp-locker at the World's Fair in Chicago of 1893 but the invention received minimal public attention.
 Judson is sometimes given credit as the inventor of the zipper, but his device was not used in clothing.